St Patrick's Day in Ireland

 Every St Patrick’s Day, communities from Belfast to Cork on this national holiday showcase their Irish pride and celebrate the patron saint of Ireland through a range of events, bringing the world together to experience that famous Irish spirit.

-St Patrick’s Festival returns to the streets of Dublin in spectacular fashion, with its biggest parade ever, a range of events in the Festival Quarter and live broadcasts from the festival’s virtual TV station SPF TV.
+St Patrick’s Festival returns to the streets of Dublin in spectacular fashion, with its biggest parade ever, as well as across the city from the 16th – 19th March.

 Meanwhile in Armagh, the Home of St Patrick's Festival celebrates the saint's roots in Northern Ireland with a lively online programme of culture, comedy, music and dance.